 It might seem tempting to use online DIY forms to save money in a divorce instead of hiring an attorney.
 Self-represented parties frequently discover that they have overlooked a crucial step in the divorce process and end up paying more than they would have paid if they had hired a competent lawyer.
 While there are practical ways to cut costs during the divorce process, choosing to do without an attorney is typically not one of them.

-Speaks Law Firm: We Speak for You in Wilmington, North Carolina and surrounding areas.
+Speaks Law Firm, PC Family Law Division: We Speak for You in Wilmington, North Carolina and surrounding areas.

-Before searching for a “lawyer for divorce near me,” call the experienced family law team at Speaks Law Firm.
+Before searching for a “lawyer for divorce near me,” call the experienced family law team at Speaks Law Firm, PC Family Law Division.
 We will be your advocate who speaks for you, standing by your side during this difficult time to assist you in moving forward with your family's future.
-At Speaks Law Firm, PC, Family Law Division, we defend our clients against bullies—in this case, uncooperative spouses.
+At Speaks Law Firm, PC Family Law Division, we defend our clients against bullies—in this case, uncooperative spouses.
 In a collaborative approach, our divorce lawyers will walk you through every step of the divorce process and can assist you with any aspect of divorce and family law.